 First, the church often does not like to spend money – it is typically frugally minded, sometimes to a fault.

-- Secondly, hiring consulting services requires a change in how churches approach the problem.
-The church typically resists change and finds comfort in established patterns, even if they have not been the most effective in the past.
+Second, hiring consulting services requires a change in how churches approach the problem.
+The church typically resists change and finds comfort in established patterns, even if those processes have not been the most effective in the past.

-- Thirdly, many churches must put it to a vote of the congregation – a body that is largely unequipped by experience or training to truly understand the scope of the problem or the value of the assistance.
+Third, many churches put it to a vote of the congregation – a body of people that is largely unequipped by experience or training to understand the scope of the problem or the value of the assistance.

-To help determine the value proposition on consulting, the church should objectively and honestly ask itself questions, such as:
+To help determine the value proposition on consulting, the church should objectively and honestly ask: